Bentley Rules for Optimizing Work

 Ordering Tests

 Consider code that executes a sequence of logical tests.
-The idea of odering tests is to perform those that are more often “successful” - a particular alternative is selected by the test - before tests that are rarely sucessful.
+The idea of ordering tests is to perform those that are more often “successful” - a particular alternative is selected by the test - before tests that are rarely sucessful.
 Similarly, inexpensive tests should precede expensive ones.

 bool is_whitespace(char c) {